Lipids in Action - Their Biological Functions

 Formula of cholesterolCholesterol is a ubiquitous component of all animal tissues, where much of it is located in membranes.
 It occurs in the free form and esterified to long-chain fatty acids (cholesterol esters) in animal tissues, including the plasma lipoproteins.
 It is generally believed that the main physical task of cholesterol is to modulate the fluidity of membranes by interacting with their phospholipid components, such as phosphatidylcholine and sphingomyelin, so increasing the degree of order by promoting a 'liquid-ordered phase'.
 More intimate protein-cholesterol interactions may regulate certain membrane proteins such as ion channels.
 It is a biosynthetic precursor of bile acids, vitamin D and steroidal hormones.
 While it may have negative connotations in the popular press, cholesterol is crucial for life.

 In plants, cholesterol tends to be a minor component only of a complex phytosterol fraction that includes campesterol, β-sitosterol, stigmasterol, Δ5‑avenasterol and brassicasterols, while yeasts and fungi have ergosterol as their main sterol component.
-Plant sterols are able to regulate membrane fluidity and permeability, and they modulate membrane-bound enzymes in a similar manner to cholesterol in animal membranes.
+Plant sterols can regulate membrane fluidity and permeability, and they modulate membrane-bound enzymes in a similar manner to cholesterol in animal membranes.
 Some bacterial species produce structurally related lipids, the hopanoids, which have been termed 'sterol surrogates'.

 Cholesterol is a polyisoprenoid molecule or triterpene, and many more related terpenoids, including tocopherols, retinoids and dolichols, are important to life as vitamins, antioxidants, cofactors, and so forth; many of these are discussed in separate web pages on this site.